Ask a Question

 Day 5

 Today you will leave for the mountains.
-Your destination is the shepherd hut Gil at the end of the valley of Trolladalur.
-From the highest point at Leiroalsheioi, you will have a fantastic view over the fjord Hvalvatndfjorour and the open polar sea.
+Your destination is the shepherd hut Gil at the end of the valley of Trölladalur.
+From the highest point at Leirðalsheiði, you will have a fantastic view over the fjord Hvalvatndfjörður and the open polar sea.

-After dinner you will go for a walk under the stars and hope to see some of the dancing Northern Lights.
+After dinner there is time for a walk under the stars and hope to see some of the dancing Northern Lights.
+Dinner and overnight at the mountain hut Gil.

 Day 6